clearlyyy/Controller-Test-SFML/README.md

 # Controller-Tester SFML
-A Simple Controller Tester using SFML and XINPUT in C++
+A Simple Controller Tester using SFML and XINPUT in C++ With Vibration

 ![Screenshot](ControllerTest/images/Capture.PNG)